Application Fee

 - 1. Meet Michigan eligibility requirements for Emergency Medical Technician licensure.

-- 4. Submit your application to the Michigan Department of Health and Human Services~Emergency Medical Services.
+- 6. Submit the application to Michigan Department of Health and Human Services~Emergency Medical Services and monitor board communications.

 Salary Insights in Michigan